tarantool/doc/doc/book/admin/upgrades/upgrade_standalone.rst

     using a package manager or the :ref:`tt utility <tt-cli>`.
     See the installation instructions at Tarantool `download page <http://tarantool.org/download.html>`_ and in the :ref:`tt install reference <tt-install>`.

-    Check that the target Tarantool version is installed by running ``tarantool -v``.
+   To check that the target Tarantool version is installed, run ``tarantool -v``.

 #.
 Start your application on the target version.